 Wednesday, June 8

 In the southern United States, no Thanksgiving dinner would be complete without a homemade pecan pie to top off the turkey and dressing.
-The pecan lends its flavor to world-famous New Orleans pralines and cookies, ice creams and is even delicious right out of the shell due to the rich buttery flavor.
+The pecan lends its flavor to world-famous New Orleans pralines, cookies, and ice creams and is even delicious right out of the shell due to its rich buttery flavor.

 The pecan tree is an excellent investment for anyone with some open ground and a love of the rich buttery nut.
 After becoming established, a pecan tree can produce edible fruit for as much as three hundred years, guaranteeing that any planting will bring joy for many generations to come.